-Agreements:

-The District entered into agreements with Key Largo Volunteer Fire Rescue Department (the "Department") and Key Largo Volunteer Ambulance Corps, Inc. (the "Ambulance Corps") to furnish fire protection services and ambulance services.
-The agreement with the Department was terminated during the year and the performance of the fire services were turned over to the Ambulance Corps.
-The agreement with the Ambulance Corps is effective through April 29, 2014, with an automatic renewal for an additional three-year period, unless either party in writing, no fewer than thirty (30) days prior to the renewal date, informs the other party of a desire to terminate or modify this agreement.
-The agreement contains provisions under which either party may terminate the agreement.
-The agreement calls for payments to be made from the District to the Ambulance Corps, either in the form of advances, direct payment of expenses or reimbursements.
-These payments shall be in accordance with the budget appropriations request submitted by the Ambulance Corps to the District prior to the adoption of the District's annual budget on October 1 of each year.
-The budget may be amended during the year to reflect increases in actual expenses and to reflect the increase or decrease in the level of services provided to the District due to the occurrence of certain events.
-Additionally, the agreement contains certain other provisions such as the District and the Ambulance Corps providing for adequate maintenance of emergency vehicles and for the District to have access to the Ambulance Corps' financial records related to expenditures incurred under the agreement.
+Agreements: On November 18, 2013, the District entered into agreements with the Key Largo Volunteer Ambulance Corps., Inc. (the "Ambulance Corps") to provide emergency medical services and with the Key Largo Volunteer Fire Department, Inc. (the "Fire Department") which is currently a wholly-owned subsidiary of the Ambulance Corps to provide fire and rescue services.
+These agreements are renewals of the existing agreements with the Ambulance Corps and Fire Department.
+The agreements are effective through November 17, 2016, with an automatic renewal for an additional three-year period, unless either party in writing, no fewer than thirty (30) days prior to the renewal date, informs the other party of a desire to terminate or modify these agreements.
+Both agreements contain provisions under which either party may terminate the agreement.
+The agreements call for payments to be made from the District to the Ambulance Corps or the Fire Department, either in the form of advances, direct payment of expenses or reimbursements.
+These payments shall be made in accordance with the budget appropriations request submitted by the Ambulance Corps and the Fire Department to the District.